David DeMatteo, JD, PhD, ABPP (Forensic)

-Dan is a 6th-year student in the JD/PhD program.
+Dan is a 7th-year student in the JD/PhD program.
 His primary research interests including community-based alternatives to incarceration, including diversion programs, as well as the intersection of statistics and criminal justice, such as machine learning based risk assessment tools.
 Dan has clinical experience with a range of populations and in various settings, including veterans with suicidal ideation, an inpatient Veterans Affairs Hospital unit, and medium to long term schema focused psychotherapy in a community clinic.
 Since transferring to the JD/PhD program, Dan has been involved in several legal projects including a criminal record expungement clinic, mitigation report writing for individuals charged with homicide, and a summer co-op focusing on policy research through the Montgomery County Office of the Public Defender.
 Before coming to Drexel, Dan completed a MA program in psychology at Teachers College, Columbia University, and graduated with a BS in Behavior Analysis from Western Michigan University.
 When not in class or a clinic, Dan enjoys woodworking, backpacking, and reading.

-Kellie is a 3rd-year student in the JD/PhD Program.
+Kellie is a 4th-year student in the JD/PhD Program.
 She received a BS with Honors in Criminal Justice and a BS in National Security from the University of New Haven in 2018.
 During her time at the University of New Haven, she completed a summer research fellowship and an honors thesis evaluating a community re-entry program, and she worked in a research lab interested in public perception of mental illness and criminality.
 Kellie’s research interests include former incarcerated individual’s reentry into the community, diversion programs, and the intersection of research and policy.
 In her free time, Kellie enjoys reading, traveling, spending time with friends and family, and watching terrible reality TV (e.g. the Bachelor).

-Chelsea is a 2nd-year student in the JD/PhD Program.
+Chelsea is a 3rd-year student in the JD/PhD Program.
 She received her Master of Science in Investigative Forensic Psychology from the University of Liverpool in 2017.
 Her thesis was titled “Determining Threat Perception in United Kingdom Police Officers Using the Implicit Association Test.”
 She received a BS in Psychology on the pre-medial track at Lafayette College in 2016.
-As an undergrad, Chelsea worked as a sexual assault advocate and a lab assistant for a Introduction to Psychology course.
+As an undergrad, Chelsea worked as a sexual assault advocate and a lab assistant for an Introduction to Psychology course.
 She also has a background as a forensic case manager, helping clients with serious mental illness navigate the legal system.
 Her current research interests include forensic assessment, reforming Megan’s Law and the treatment and rehabilitation of sex offenders, and recidivism in adult populations.
 In her spare time, Chelsea enjoys working out, playing with her rescue Pitbull Barney, and exploring new restaurants and bars around Philadelphia.

-Claire is a 3rd-year student in the Clinical PhD Program.
+Claire is a 4th-year student in the Clinical PhD Program.
 She is broadly interested in the intersection of law and human behavior, and how these interactions inform our current legal system and policy implementations.
 More specifically, her research interests include forensic mental health assessment, psychopathy, and alternatives to incarceration.
 While at Drexel, she has had the opportunity to learn about diversion courts and programs.
-Her research interests continue to expand as she delves deeper into the field and has the opportunity to recognize the areas of law in which psychology can be applied.
+Her research interests continue to expand as she delves deeper into the field and can recognize the areas of law in which psychology can be applied.
 In her spare time, Claire enjoys exploring Philadelphia and traveling back to the South to see her friends and family – but mainly to spend time with her dog.